Tip

 16 of the top applicant tracking systems

-The list below consists primarily of companies that focus on the ATS market, so large HR system vendors that include an ATS module within their application do not appear on this list.
-The list is presented in alphabetical order.
+The list below consists primarily of companies that focus on the ATS market, so vendors of HRISes and human capital management suites that include an ATS module do not appear on this list, which is presented in alphabetical order.
+Vendors were chosen based on information from sources such as Capterra, G2 and Gartner, as well as vendor websites and the author's personal experience working with ATSes.

 1. Avature

 Avature was founded in 2005 by the co-founder of HotJobs.com, and the software first focused on engaging candidates and sourcing passive ones.
-Now Avature users can also automate the hiring process and customize the system to meet their companies' unique needs.
+Now Avature users can automate the hiring process and customize the system to meet their companies' unique needs.

 2. Breezy